Bodies of 3 missing B.C. hikers located in dangerous area of waterfall | CBC News

 No names released

-Searchers from seven different organizations could find no sign of the three on Tuesday and an underwater camera was to be brought in this morning to help in the search,
+Searchers from seven different organizations were involved in trying to find the missing hikers.

-The three victims have been identified but their names have not been released by the RCMP because they're still working to notify their families.
+The three victims have been identified and RCMP have confirmed they are all from B.C., but their names have not been released because police are still working to notify their families.

 Officials have closed the trails around the top of the waterfall until further notice.